-Any Expense incurred due to force majeure.
+Any expense incurred due to force majeure.

-Government Taxes.
+Government taxes.

-Expenses of personal nature such as table drinks,Water bottle, snacks, telephone calls, laundry, camera fee for still or video camera, tips to drivers, local guides, and hotel staff.
+Expenses of personal nature such as table drinks, water bottle, snacks, telephone calls, laundry, camera fee for still or video camera, tips to drivers, local guides, and hotel staff.

-Halt for food is already fixed Please be at the venue on time to avail the services else you have to afford it on your own.
+Halt for food is already fixed.
+Please be at the venue on time to avail the services else pay yourself.

-Motorcycle, Car & fuel.
+Motorcycle, car & fuel.
 Tips, Hints, Precautions

 1. What if I do not have my own bike?

 No problem!
-Rented bike can be arranged at an extra cost as mentioned in Add On's section.
+Rented bike can be arranged at an extra cost as mentioned in Add-ons section.
 2. What riding gear do I need for this trip?

 Everything!
 This is the kind of trip riding gear is made for.
 Get a riding jacket, pants, shoes, gloves, balaclava and full face helmet.
 Keep in mind that all of your riding gear should be good to go against rain, hail and snow.